gpressutto5/laravel-slack/README.md

 \Slack::to(User::where('verified', true))->send('Sending message to all verified users!');
 ```

-- And more...

-    This package is both under development and underdeveloped.
-    Many features will come.
-Stay tuned and, please, help us!

 ## Testing

 When testing you can easily mock the Slack service by calling